The Library at Bourne will prove useful in your research.

 - Check our Civil Registration page for sources and background on Civil Registration which started in July, 1837.

 Dowsby is both a town and a parish six miles north of Bourne.
 Rippingale parish lies to the south.
-The South Forty Foot Drain completes the eastern border.
+The South Forty Foot Drain is the eastern border.
 East Graby is a hamlet in this parish, near the Aslackby parish border.
 The parish covers about 1,820 acres.

 If you are planning a visit: